 Motorola phones, alongside Nokia phones, and certain LG phones, are champions of the budget smartphone market.
 That means if you’re looking for a decent handset that won’t break the bank, you’re in the right place.
-Motorola’s smartphones run the gamut of lower-end price points, but each has impressive features that may convince you to pick one up.
+But that will change soon now that the Motorola Edge and higher-performance Motorola Edge Plus have been officially revealed.
+Both combine top specs, sharp displays, and 5G connectivity with flagship polish; they’ll surely make this list when we’ve finished reviewing both.Motorola’s current lineup of smartphones run the gamut of lower-end price points, but each has impressive features that may convince you to pick one up.
 The Moto Z handsets can support additional features – including 5G – with Moto Mods; the Moto G range consists of budget devices with certain impressive specs each; and the Motorola One handsets are wacky and interesting in even more novel ways.

-Of course, these phones won’t compete with the likes of the iPhone 11 Pro or the Samsung Galaxy S10, but they won’t cost you as much either.
-They’re reliable, with impressive specs for their price tag.Motorola has a lot of phones, and tends to release a bunch of new ones at the same time, so it can be a little tough getting your head around the products.
+We’ve reviewed it and included it in our rundown, but you might be surprised where we’ve placed it after all the hype.Motorola has a lot of phones, and tends to release a bunch of new ones at the same time, so it can be a little tough getting your head around the products.
 That’s why we’ve made this list of the best Moto phones to guide your hand.We also update this list regularly, when Motorola releases a new phone, or when software updates cause the rankings to shift, so keep checking back to see which devices we recommend the most.

-Best Moto phones 2019 at a glance:
+Best Moto phones 2020 at a glance:

 The Moto Z4 is a safe move from Motorola – it looks nearly identical to its predecessors, with only minor shifts in size and shape – but that likely arises from the company’s decision to keep supporting the Moto Mods, which require phones to keep roughly the same shape.
 Thus, the phone doesn’t look like it’s changed.
 Look closer and you’ll find some improvements, like an expanded 6.4-inch screen to the edges (around a top notch), an in-screen fingerprint scanner, and the return of a 3.5mm headphone jack.Gone also is the dual 12MP lenses in the rear camera bump; instead, the Moto Z4 follows the midrange (and Google Pixel-like) trend of dropping lenses and using software to make up for it.
 We found the Moto Z4 took slightly better photos with its lone 48MP rear camera, and similar improvements with its 25MP selfie lens.The phone is speedy enough, though its performance might drag on over the years: instead of packing an older but still flagship chipset like its predecessor, the Moto Z4 opted for a Snapdragon 675 – a new, but definitively midrange option.
 This is more speculation – we’ll have to see whether this chipset lasts longer than we expect – but the phone’s 4GB RAM (only option) isn’t promising for longevity either.
 Read our in-depth review: Moto Z4

 The Motorola One Action has lots in common with the other Motorola One phones, like its chipset and screen quality, but it has one novel feature that makes it an interesting prospect for phones buyers.As well as its main and depth sensing cameras on the back of the device, the Motorola One Action has an ‘action cam’ which is designed for impressive video recording.
 You can record in landscape while holding the phone in portrait, and the camera is great at picking up video detail: all in all it’s a great device for people who take a lot of videos.On top of that the handset is actually cheaper than lots of other Motorola ones, so you could do a lot worse if you’re looking for a device with an intriguing extra feature.Read our in-depth review: Motorola One Action

 No, Motorola One Vision is not inspired by the Queen song, but it is one of the royalty of Moto handsets – its clean and clear Android One operating system (OS) cuts away the bloat and excess of normal Android, and the phone itself has an attractive and clean design.The Motorola One Vision’s 21:9 aspect ratio may be questionable to some, however, as the jury’s still out on whether this is the future of smartphones or just an annoying gimmick.If you’re on-board with the phone’s unwieldy length, and don’t mind its weak specs in a certain few areas, the Motorola One Vision sits at a happily affordable price point and does impress in a few major ways.Read our in-depth review: Motorola One Vision

 Why list the Moto G7 here?
 Sure, it’s slightly less powerful than the G7 Plus, but it’s also available in more regions (including the US), so we’re covering our bases in case you don’t want to pay international shipping on your budget-plus phone.You don’t miss much going for the G7, either: its Snapdragon 632 chip is a bit less powerful, sure, and its frame is plastic instead of aluminum.
 But the rest of its specs are essentially the same, which means you’re getting a phone that’s nearly as nice at a discount.That means 4GB of RAM and 64GB of space, a 6.2-inch LCD display and dual 12MP + 5MP rear shooters/an 8MP front-facing camera for a great price.
 Plus it comes with Android 9 Pie right out of the box.Read our in-depth review: Moto G7

 If you’re looking for the ultimate Moto value, think about digging back into the reserves.
 The Moto Z2 Force came out in mid-2017, but it’s still a relative powerhouse – and you can find it for a bit cheaper than the newer Moto Z3.Despite over a year between releases, the Z2 Force packs the same Snapdragon 835 processor as its successor.
 Its screen is even higher resolution at 2560 x 1440, though its 5.5 inches are smaller than the Z3’s display.
 Unfortunately, the Z2 Force shows its age in its chin and top bezels, which are significantly larger than those on phones released today.
 But if you don’t mind not sporting the sleekest phone on the block, the Z2 Force has most of the newest top-tier Moto phone at a lower price.And it works with Moto Mods — including, eventually, the Moto Mod 5G, which will expand functionality to the earlier Z2 phones at some point after it’s released on April 11.Read our in-depth review: Moto Z2 Force